hagix9/hagistack/ubuntu12.04/README.md

 # Customizing

-You can override environment variables used in `centstack.sh` by creating file name `stack.env`.
+You can override environment variables used in `hagistack_controller.sh` by creating file name `stack.env`.